visual-studio-code-extensions/visual-studio-code-extension-project/README.md

 **SRC**|**Purpose**
 :-----:|:-----:
-analyzeCode.ts|Runs code in the background recursing as code changes BlockAnalysis.ts|Analyzes user's code in a block CodeAnalysis.ts|Runs Block Analysis and Variable Statement Analysis in code CodeLocation.ts|Provides location inside code coreAnalyzer.ts|Analysis of code core components createProgramFromFiles.ts|Custom file compiler into a program editVariable.ts|Defines user variables and updates type and values extension.ts|Main code that runs when extension is activated getDecorations.ts|Highlights, underlines, colors user's code getNodePosition.ts|Provides node positions in the user's code logTrace.ts|Trace Program Actions mapStack.ts|Breaks down and maps extension user's code operations.ts|Defines operations performed in the user's code to be performed in the background VariableStatementAnalysis.ts|Break down and classifies user variables
+analyzeCode.ts|Parse the Abstract Syntax Tree from the source file and visit every node BlockAnalysis.ts|Object used to debug scoping analysis in the algorithm CodeAnalysis.ts|Object to hold BlockAnalysis and VariableStatementAnalysis arrays CodeLocation.ts|Object to hold location information of each identifier name to highlight createProgramFromFiles.ts|Create a program from the given code editVariable.ts|Reassign existing variables extension.ts|Main code that runs when extension is activated getDecorations.ts|Highlights, underlines, colors user's code getNodePosition.ts|Provides node positions to highlight logTrace.ts|Trace extension for errors mapStack.ts|Store variables information into a stack of maps operations.ts|Operations that the extension can process, used by "processExpression" processExpression|Process all expressions and return value at the end, for example 3+2 gives 5 VariableStatementAnalysis.ts|Object to hold information about every variable

 ## Contributing